shot blasting machines

-Power Blast Sand blasting and Shot blasting Machines are instantly recognisable by their unique spherical shape and can be found in operation the world over.
+Power Blast shot blasting machines are instantly recognisable by their unique spherical shape and can be found in operation the world over.

 The standard range of blasting machines comprises of six sizes which are detailed in the chart below.